mstksg/inCode/copy/entries/uncertainty.md

 ### Verification and Accuracy

-My *[uncertain][]* package has a monte carlo module to propagate uncertainty through monte carlo simulations.
+My *[uncertain][]* package has a Monte Carlo module to propagate uncertainty through Monte Carlo simulations.
 Let's see how the values compare!

 ~~~haskell
 ghci> x + y         -- Monte Carlo Results: